danthegoodman1/RedpandaSovereignStructure/README.md

 }
 ```

 Notice the `\"attempts\":2`?

-As you can see from this example, the first record I wrote into the pipeline actually had to retry _twice_ before it produced valid JSON that conformed to the JSON schema.
+As you can see from this example, the first record produced into the pipeline actually had to retry _twice_ before it produced valid JSON that conformed to the JSON schema.
 Without the retry framework, total failures would be common with these small LLMs.

+Additionally, ensuring that it conforms to an expected JSON schema is critical for production workloads.

 While we exchange accuracy for speed and memory consumption by using small LLMs, we compensate with the retry framework that negates the downsides at a cost generally lower than using larger models that higher zero-shot accuracy.